-The return on net assets ratio is calculated by dividing the change in net assets over a given year by the total net assets the institution had at the beginning of the year.
-Four secondary ratios accompany the return on net assets ratio and offer more detailed insights into the institution's asset performance and management.
-These ratios include: Physical Asset Reinvestment Ratio, Age of Facilities Ratio, Facilities Burden Ratio, and Deferred Maintenance Ratio.
+The return on net assets ratio is calculated by dividing the change in net assets over a given year by the total net assets the institution had at the beginning of the year.8 Four secondary ratios accompany the

-These secondary ratios provide information pertaining to the rate of reinvestment in physical assets compared to their usage, the possible need for future investment in facilities, and a more complete measurement of the costs associated with building.
-For calculations for the secondary asset performance and management ratios, see Appendix A.
+These secondary ratios provide information pertaining to the rate of reinvestment in physical assets compared to their usage, the possible need for future investment in facilities, and a more complete measurement of the costs associated with building.9 For calculations for the secondary asset performance and management ratios, see Appendix A.

-The industry standard for the return on net assets ratio is between a 3% to 4% real rate of return - the nominal rate of return minus an inflation index measure like the Consumer Price Index (CPI) or Higher Education Price Index (HEPI).
-Additionally, it's important to note that this value should be interpreted in conjunction with other data, including the proportion of growth that is attributable to investment returns generated by favorable, external conditions.
+The industry standard for the return on net assets ratio is between a 3% to 4% real rate of return - the nominal rate of return minus an inflation index measure like the Consumer Price Index (CPI) or Higher Education Price Index (HEPI).10 Additionally, it's important to note that this value should be interpreted in conjunction with other data, including the proportion of growth that is attributable to investment returns generated by favorable, external conditions.
 An occasional negative value for this ratio is not always indicative of a deteriorating financial condition, as long as it represents an investment to better fulfill the university's mission and generate a future return.